 - based upon limited, reductionisitic, superficial, external observations,

 - based upon the woefully outdated model of non-participatory, vertically managed medicine,

-- without considering by the patient, as experienced and understood
+- without considering brain function as experienced and understood by the patient,

 - without considering executive function compromise in the context of changes in reality,